Adobe Inc.: Anti-competitive practices

 In 1994, Adobe acquired Aldus Corp., a software vendor that sold FreeHand, a competing product.
 FreeHand was direct competition to Adobe Illustrator, Adobe's flagship vector-graphics editor.
 The Federal Trade Commission (FTC) intervened and forced Adobe to sell FreeHand back to Altsys, and also banned Adobe from buying back FreeHand or any similar program for the next 10 years (1994–2004).
 Altsys was then bought by Macromedia, which released versions 5 to 11.
 When Adobe acquired Macromedia in December 2005, it stalled development of FreeHand in 2007, effectively rendering it obsolete.
-With FreeHand and Illustrator, Adobe controlled the only two products that compete in the professional illustration program market for Macintosh operating systems.
+With FreeHand and Illustrator, Adobe controlled the only two products that competed in the professional illustration program market for Macintosh operating systems.

 In 2011, a group of 5,000 FreeHand graphic designers convened under the banner Free FreeHand, and filed a civil antitrust complaint in the US District Court for the Northern District of California against Adobe.
 The suit alleged that:

 Adobe has violated federal and state antitrust laws by abusing its dominant position in the professional vector graphic illustration software market [...]
 Adobe has engaged in a series of exclusionary and anti-competitive acts and strategies designed to kill FreeHand, the dominant competitor to Adobe's Illustrator software product, instead of competing on the basis of product merit according to the principals of free market capitalism.

 Adobe had no response to the claims and the lawsuit was eventually settled.
 The FreeHand community believes Adobe should release the product to an open-source community if it cannot update it internally.

 As of 2010, on its FreeHand product page, Adobe stated, "While we recognize FreeHand has a loyal customer base, we encourage users to migrate to the new Adobe Illustrator CS4 software which supports both PowerPC and Intel–based Macs and Microsoft Windows XP and Windows Vista."
 As of 2016, the FreeHand page no longer exists; instead, it simply redirects to the Illustrator page.
 Adobe's software FTP server still contains a directory for FreeHand, but it is empty.